szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Files I/O`` - grants access to the local filesystem, enabling model to read and write files, as well as list and create directories.
 * ``GitHub`` - Access GitHub API to manage repositories, issues, and pull requests.
 * ``Google`` - Access Gmail, Drive, Docs, Maps, Calendar, Contacts, Colab, YouTube, Keep - for managing emails, files, events, notes, video info, and contacts.
-* ``Image Generation (inline)`` - integrates DALL-E 3 image generation with any chat and mode.
-Just enable and ask for image in Chat mode, using standard model like GPT-4.
+* ``Image Generation (inline)`` - integrates image generation with any chat and mode.
+Select an image-generation model in the plugin settings, enable the plugin, and ask the current model to create an image.
 The plugin does not require the ``+ Tools`` option to be enabled.
 * ``Mailer`` - Provides the ability to send, receive and read emails.
 * ``MCP`` - Provides access to remote tools via the Model Context Protocol (MCP), including stdio, SSE, and Streamable HTTP transports, with per-server allow/deny filtering, Authorization header support, and a tools cache.
 * ``Mouse and Keyboard`` - provides the ability to control the mouse and keyboard by the model.